-CO2.
-Analyze the architecture of blockchain, including nodes, blocks, transactions.
-CO3.
-Evaluate the relationship between cryptocurrencies and blockchain, including the process of mining and transaction validation.
-CO4.
+including the process of mining and transaction validation.
 Analyze the current and potential applications of blockchain technology in various industries, including finance, supply chain management.
-CO5.
 Understand the security and privacy issues in the blockchain eCourse Objectives system, including potential attacks and the role of cryptography in ensuring security.

-Unit Description СО Mapping UNIT1 Introduction to Blockchain Technology: CO1 History and definition and of blockchain technology, Key features of blockchain technology: Decentralization, immutability, transparency, security.
-Different Types of blockchain UNIT2 Blockchain Architecture and Consensus Mechanisms : CO2 Blockchain architecture: Nodes, blocks, transactions, and smart contracts Consensus mechanisms: Proof of Work (PoW), Proof of Stake (PoS), and others Forks and their impact on the blockchain eCourse Objective system UNIT3 Cryptocurrencies and their relation to Blockchain: CO3 Understanding cryptocurrencies: Bitcoin, Ethereum, Litecoin, and others Mining and transaction validation in the cryptocurrency eCourse Objectives system, Smart Contracts and Decentralized Applications (DApps) UNIT4 Blockchain Applications: Blockchain applications in finance, CO4 supply chain management, healthcare, and other industries Case studies of successful blockchain implementations Potential future applications of blockchain technology UNIT5 Blockchain Security and Privacy: Security issues and potential CO5 attacks on the blockchain, Cryptography and blockchain security Privacy concerns in the blockchain e-Course Objective system
+Unit Description CO Mapping UNIT1 Introduction to Blockchain Technology: CO1 History and definition and of blockchain technology, Key features of blockchain technology: Decentralization, immutability, transparency, security.
+Different Types of blockchain UNIT2 Blockchain Architecture and Consensus Mechanisms: CO2 Blockchain architecture: Nodes, blocks, transactions, and smart contracts Consensus mechanisms: Proof of Work (PoW), Proof of Stake (PoS), and others Forks and their impact on the blockchain eCourse Objective system UNIT3 Cryptocurrencies and their relation to Blockchain: CO3 Understanding cryptocurrencies: Bitcoin, Ethereum, Litecoin, and others Mining and transaction validation in the cryptocurrency eCourse Objectives system, Smart Contracts and Decentralized Applications (DApps) UNIT4 Blockchain Applications: Blockchain applications in finance, CO4 supply chain management, healthcare, and other industries Case studies of successful blockchain implementations Potential future applications of blockchain technology UNIT5 Blockchain Security and Privacy: Security issues and potential CO5 attacks on the blockchain, Cryptography and blockchain security Privacy concerns in the blockchain e-Course Objective system